microsoft/FluidFramework/build-tools/packages/code-coverage-tools/README.md

 ### Identifying the baseline build

-Before running coverage comparison, code coverage plugin identifies the baseline build for the PR, much like the bundle-buddy.
-For example, if a pull request was targeting master, we would consider the baseline to be the master commit that the PR branch was based off of.
+Before running coverage comparison, code coverage plugin identifies the baseline build for the PR.
+For example, if a pull request was targeting main, we would consider the baseline to be the main commit that the PR branch was based off of.

 ### Downloading artifacts from baseline build

-Once the baseline build is identified, we download the build artifacts corresponding to the `test-coverage` artifact name for this build.
+Once the baseline build is identified, we download the build artifacts corresponding to the `codeCoverageAnalysis` artifact name for this build.
 We unzip the files, and extract the coverage metrics out of the coverage reports using the helper `getCoverageMetricsForBaseline`.
 Currently, we track `lineCoverage` and `branchCoverage` as our metrics for comparison.
 The final structure of the extracted metrics looks like

 ```typescript
 export type CoverageReport = {